lalynjay/Time_series_analysis/README.md

 # Forecasting Real Estate Value in San Jose, CA

+## Using Time Series Analysis to Predict Future Values

 ### Lynn Anderson

 # Overview

-The objective of this project was to use time Series analysis to build a model that accurately predict future real estate values in San Jose, CA. Specifically, I sought to identify which zipcodes are forecasted to provide the highest return on investment in the next 3 years.
+The objective of this project was to use time series analysis to build a model that accurately predict future real estate values in San Jose, CA. Specifically, I sought to identify which zipcodes are forecasted to provide the highest return on investment in the next 3 years.
 I investigated the performance of a SARIMAX model and Prophet model on one zipocde, and subsequently selected the higher performing model to forecast future real estate values on all relevant zipcodes.

 # Business Understanding